darkhelmet/verboselogging/posts/post-twitter-to-identi-ca.md

 [twitterfeed](http://twitterfeed.com/) can use.
 The Twitter RSS feed items are normally prefixed by the username, so for twitterfeed to use it, it really needs that stripped out, and the pipe does it.
-Check it out by just popping in your Twitter username and hitting “Run Pipe”.
+Check it out by just popping in your Twitter username and hitting "Run Pipe".

 So now I use twitterfeed to push my Twitter stuff to identi.ca.
 Win.